jkeohan/bonus_lectures/redux/intro-to-redux.md

 ### Create A Reducer

-Reducers are the bridge between an action being dispatched and updating state.
+Reducers are the bridge between an action being dispatched and the updating of state.
 Large applications often have more than one reducer so it's a good idea to create a folder and place all your reducers there.

 So let's create a `reducer` folder in `src` and then create a file called `counterReducer.js`